lidofinance/dc4bc/README.md

 # How to run this code?

-Please refer to [this page](HowTo.md) for a complete guide for running the minimal application testnet.
+Please refer to [this page](HowTo.md) for a complete guide to running the minimal application testnet.

 # Repository description